Emeli Sandé: Songwriting

 While making her debut album, Sandé began to work with Tinie Tempah.
 She co-wrote "Let Go", on which she provided guest vocals.
 She also started working with Devlin after recording a song titled "Dreamer".
-Sandé later revealed she would be working on Alesha Dixon's upcoming album, The Entertainer.
-She co-wrote the hit single "Radio" along with Shahid Khan. and co-wrote tracks on Cheryl Cole's albums as well as Professor Green's album, which Sandé gave guest vocals on.
+Sandé later revealed she would be working on Alesha Dixon's album The Entertainer.
+She co-wrote the hit single "Radio" with Shahid Khan and co-wrote tracks on Cheryl Cole's albums as well as Professor Green's album, which Sandé gave guest vocals on.

 In 2011 she said that she was Simon Cowell's favourite songwriter at that moment due to her writing songs for Leona Lewis and Susan Boyle.
-Sandé stated in an interview; she said that she would love to meet Boyle after writing songs for her saying, "I haven't met her yet.
+In an interview, Sandé said, after writing songs for Boyle, "I haven't met her yet.
 I just sent her the song.
 I'd love to meet her because I think she is a bit of a rock star."
-Sandé cowrote "This Will Be The Year" for Boyle and songs for Leona called "Trouble" and "Mountains".
-It was revealed after Professor Green announced his album tracking list for his album, At Your Inconvenience, that Sandé would feature on the first single from the album, "Read All About It".
+Sandé co-wrote "This Will Be The Year" for Boyle and songs for Leona called "Trouble" and "Mountains".
+It was revealed after Professor Green announced the track list for his album At Your Inconvenience that Sandé would feature on the first single from the album, "Read All About It".
 The single was released in October 2011 before the album was released.
 The pair also performed the song live on The X Factor results show.

 She draws on influences for her music from Nina Simone, Joni Mitchell, Lauryn Hill and Amy Winehouse.
-Sandé said that all her songs were about World peace and political issues.
-Sandé said that the key to a good song when songwriting is using "honesty" and "raw emotion" as the best way to write.
+Sandé said that all her songs were about world peace and political issues.
+Sandé said that the key to a good song is using "honesty" and "raw emotion" as the best way to write.
 She said that if she attempts to write something which is "too smart", the creative process will not work for her.
 "Kill the Boy" was one of the first ideas that came to Sandé's head.
 She said if she has to work on a song longer than a day, she will not go back to it, as she said it won't work.
 She went on to say if it was to work, that the idea for the song would be almost instant.